 Areas of Investigation

 - Clinical Trials: We've been participants in hundreds of clinical trials that have led to advances in neonatal care.
-For a full list of our current clinical trials click here.
 Since 1991, we have maintained a leadership role within the NICHD Neonatal Research Network (NRN).

 - Therapeutics: Neonates have historically been an underrepresented population in terms of therapeutic research and have lagged behind in the development of innovative personalized therapies specific to their unique needs.
 Over 90 percent of the drugs prescribed to neonates are “off-label," meaning no FDA-approved indications exist.
 While there have been recent national initiatives to support therapeutic research in children, such as the Best Pharmaceuticals for Children Act (BPCA), only a tiny fraction included information on neonates.
 A focused, concerted effort is needed to safely use medicines in this vulnerable population.
 Through our participation in the NRN and Pediatric Trials Network, we are leaders in the development of new therapies for neonates.
 With the application of pharmacometrics, we are better able to understand the individual drug dose needs of each neonate based on his or her patient-specific characteristics.